grantfanian/generate-pc-build/README.md

 Prints out your build located in `mybuild.json` and outputs generates complete output to `out.json` and updates (or initializes) graphing-friendly data into `graph.json`.

 ##### Requires properly configured to work with Selenium `geckodriver` (and Firefox) by default
+### All the text in script itself provided is provided in Russian.